Confizolo/dotfiles/README.md

 # dotfiles
-Here i keep most of the dotfiles for my Manjaro Linux rice
+some dotfiles for my Manjaro Linux rice